Biggest piece of advice: Follow your passion and don’t let anyone stop you.

 Seven years ago, while living inside a cult with very little freedom of my own, I built the foundations of a multi-million dollar agency.
 Today, I lead and build my company, which has more than 80 on staff and has served over 5,000 clients.
 I’m also a wife and a mom.

 I haven’t told the “cult side” of my story often online.
 In fact, I hid it for more than four years, thinking it was better to shove it aside and focus on portraying a fully “normal” Julia.
 After realizing I’d made incredible strides both as an entrepreneur and person, and experienced full healing and restoration, I’m realizing this is a story I have to share with the world.
 What’s more, the cult I grew up inside of is still functioning.
 No one questioned my childhood, because the abuse was so well hidden: and no one is questioning the safety or wellbeing of my little siblings and many other victims connected to this cult.
-(I’m currently writing a memoir about my life story, due to be out 2020.)
+(I’m currently writing a memoir about my life story, coming February 2020.
+Sign up here to read it.)

 Life inside of a cult for 21 years

 For 21 years out of the 28 years I’ve lived on this earth, I grew up in a religious cult in Pennsylvania.
 I wasn’t allowed to wear pants, makeup, sandals, or bright colors.
 The list went on.
 I was locked in an upstairs wing as a young adult, fined monetary amounts and mentally harassed, shunned, and beaten if I didn’t live up to extreme religious standards every day.
 My father was an extreme narcissist.
 If I didn’t bow down to him and do everything as he said, I lost his “favor.”